RESEARCH STARTER

 Newton’s Second Law of Motion applies to acceleration.
 It states that the sum of all forces (F) acting on an object is equal to the mass (m) of the object multiplied by the acceleration (a) of the object, or F = ma.
 That means that acceleration occurs when a force affects an object or mass, and the greater the mass, the greater the force needed to cause acceleration.
 In other words, more force is required when moving heavier objects the same distance as lighter ones.
 For example, a person can kick a hollow plastic ball a considerable distance without much effort but would need substantial strength to push a rock of similar size the same distance.

 Acceleration changes either the speed or the direction of an object.
+Accelerometers are devices that measure acceleration.
+They are used in smartphones, tablets, smart watches, and other electronic devices to detect motion and changes in orientation.
 A car that pulls onto a street is accelerating as long as it is gaining speed; once the speed levels off and becomes constant, it is no longer accelerating.
 However, if it rounds a curve that changes its direction, it is then accelerating, even if the speed remains constant.
-Negative acceleration, or deceleration, occurs when the car slows down.
+Deceleration occurs when the car slows down.

 Linear Acceleration